 A liquidity provider may adopt netting method for the regular trades, after-hours fixed-price trades and block trades on the same day, of the same kind of ETNs.
 If there remains a balance of sale trades after netting, no later than the second business day following the transaction day, the liquidity provider shall apply for securities borrowing to perform settlement pursuant to Article 109 of the TWSE Operating Rules.

 A liquidity provider that applies for securities borrowing to perform settlement pursuant to Article 109 of the TWSE Operating Rules, the dispositions on its general manager, managerial officer, and responsible staff member may be exempted.

 If a liquidity provider is in breach of the quoting related stipulations under Article 8 for more than 2 days (inclusive) in a month, the TWSE may issue a letter to the issuer requiring attention and rectification with a copy to the competent authority, and may impose a breach penalty in an amount of NT$30,000 to NT$100,000 which may be imposed in succession until the breach is corrected.
 If the circumstance of breach is serious, the TWSE may reject any submission of application for recognizing eligibility of an index or for listing ETNs for one year from the occurrence of that fact.

-These Directions shall take effect upon its being announced and approved for recordation by the competent authority; the same applies to all subsequent revisions.
+These Directions shall take effect after having been announced and approved for recordation by the competent authority.
+Ssubsequent amendments thereto shall be effected in the same manner.